 Programmable Logic Controller (PLC), used for controlling machine and its equipment.
 By the name of PLC, we can separate its operation basic three ways.
-First part is programming with some logic in second and third is controlling.
+The first part is programming with some logic in the second and third is controlling.
 So make a program with logic and PLC will control the machine by your logic.

 PLC is a kind of computer but please don’t mix with the household personal computer.
 PLC is one kind of special computer that will give you perfect accuracy for operation and it will not hang or perform an automatic restart.

 So we can’t compare PLC to our regular computer.
 Another day I will discuss the difference between PLC with our regular computer.

 Now come to the, What is Programmable Logic Controller (PLC)?
 A programmable logic controller or a PLC or a programmable controller is one kind of industrial digital type computer but different from a home computer which has been ruggedized and adapted for the controlling the manufacturing processes like an assembly line, controlling robotic devices or any processes activity that requires high reliability of control and ease to programming with process fault troubleshooting.

 Application of Programmable Logic Controller (PLC): Every modern machine has PLC to control its function or processes.
 Even the PLC has some different types.
 Like Siemens, Logo PLC is a small type PLC and you cannot extend its input and output number.